 (My source is a Washington Post article.
 Click here to read.)

 I could go on about arguments that white men are paid the highest, get into the best schools and get the best jobs, but really none of this is the point, and I’m not trying to make any sort of a political statement in the least.
-For every argument there are two sides, and I’ve only given you one here.
-What I am trying to do is teach you about these important fedora rules.
+For every argument there are always two sides, and I’ve only given you one here.
+What I am trying to do is teach you about these important rules for looking handsome in a fedora.

-The point is, what white males definitely do not have going for them is looking good in fedoras.
-In fact, I believe that if you’re not playing an instrument, you don’t have facial hair, and you are white, then you probably look utterly terrible in a fedora.
+The point is that one of the things that white males definitely do not have going for them is looking good in fedoras.
+In fact, I believe that if you’re not playing an instrument, you don’t have any facial hair, and you are Caucasian, then you probably look utterly terrible in a fedora.
+Again, I know because I have tried this.

 However, if you have a nice pigment to your skin, then you are in luck (blessed really) because you can flaunt a fedora in the streets with the secure knowledge that you probably look rather suave.

-For now though, I can’t check any of the three boxes, so a fedora is out of the question.
-Maybe some day I will take up guitar, grow a beard, or… Okay, I really only have a two-thirds shot at making this happen.
+Right now however, I can’t check any of the three boxes, so a fedora is out of the question.
+Maybe someday I will take up guitar, grow a beard, or… Okay, I really only have a two-thirds shot at making this happen.